 Yoga Retreat Packing Guide: Luggage

 Whether you take a backpack or a suitcase really depends on the yoga retreat you’re visiting.
 If it’s in India or South America and not super expensive (example the Sivananda Vedanta Ashram) then I recommend a backpack.
 Often there are a lot of steps, the ground isn’t exactly concreted over and you may need to dodge a few cows or chickens on the way in.
 If you’re going on a luxury yoga vacation and the retreat is clearly quite glamorous, by all means take a suitcase.

 Deciding what type of luggage to take also depends on how long you’re going for too.
 If I’m just doing a weekend or a few days somewhere not too far away then a light weight carry on is all I need.
-I’ve used the Tortuga Carry On Backpack for my last few trips, they’re smart so you won’t feel like a scruff ball going somewhere upscale or just hanging out at the airport and they’re made to conform to most airlines carry on specifications.
+I’ve written a detailed post which includes advice on choosing the perfect women’s backpack for you and also my top recommendations for the top 3 best travel backpacks for female travelers for shorter trips and longer trips.

 Yoga Retreat Packing Tip: Pack Lightly

 I always try to pack lightly wherever I go because I hate being weighed down (literally) and I only pack what I need, prioritizing comfort over being stylish every time.
 The great thing about going on a yoga vacation is that it’s all about how you feel not how you look.
 That said, I’m a girly girl and if I don’t look good I usually don’t feel good.
 If we can fly to the moon we can manage to look good, be comfortable and dress appropriately on a yoga retreat all at once, am I right ladies?
 Click To Tweet